-I am a first-year PhD student in Diego Melgar’s large earthquake science group at the University of Oregon.
+I am a second-year PhD student in Diego Melgar’s large earthquake science group at the University of Oregon.
 I am interested in learning more about the basic science of large earthquake rupture processes, as well as the applications of this research to earthquake early warning and hazard communication in the Pacific Northwest.

 In particular, my current project involves using borehole strainmeter data to study earthquake determinism, which is the idea that the final magnitude of a large earthquake can be estimated before the rupture process is complete.
-I am also looking at the earthquake rupture initiation and propagation processes using p-waves recorded by borehole strainmeters.
+I am also looking at the earthquake rupture initiation and propagation processes using P-waves recorded by borehole strainmeters.

 For my second project, I plan to analyze the noise levels of the GNSS solutions produced by UNAVCO, and work to establish a baseline for optimal station performance.
 This will allow for the ability to continuously grade position solutions so that we know when stations are not performing well.
 I will also investigate some of the potential sources of GPS noise in the atmosphere and ionosphere.

 Over the summer of 2018, I worked at the Albuquerque Seismological Laboratory in New Mexico as an IRIS intern with Adam Ringler.
 The results of this research were presented at the 2018 AGU Fall Meeting, and were published in the Bulletin of the Seismological Society of America in March 2019.
 Links to my poster and paper can be found on my Publications & Posters page.

 Throughout the summer, I also kept a weekly blog on the IRIS internship website about my experiences in Albuquerque and the progress I was making on my research.